oyster-catcher/HopperGuidance/README.md

 =========

 You can type these values in for the landing site.
 Yeah, or know that is quite awkward to do right now.
+Its much easier to use "Pick target" if you can see the target.

 Kerbin: